niuware/niuware.github.io/quick-docs.md

 > http://my_url/api/cart/product

-the framework will load the default class version which should be found in `App/Api/Product`.
+the framework will load the default class version which should be found in `App/Api/Cart` and execute the method `product`.
 On the contrary, if you access:

 > http://my_url/api/**v2.1.0**/cart/product

-then the framework will try to load the class version found in the subdirectory v2.1.0 -> **V210**: `App/Api/V210/Product`.
+then the framework will try to load the class version found in the subdirectory v2.1.0 -> **V210**: `App/Api/V210/Cart` and execute the method `product`.

-Notice that there is no fallback for the default version if the class version, so if the version is not found an *API Not found class* error code will be rendered instead.
+Notice that there is no fallback to the default version, so if the looked up version is not found an *API Not found class* error code will be rendered instead.

 <a name="security"></a>
 ## 9. Security